 Does your refrigerator require professional attention?
 You can schedule an appointment with Evans Appliance Repair.

-Evans Appliance Repair can service nearly all standard brands and models of refrigerators – includes restaurant models, side-by-side and stand-alone.Our licensed repairman in CITY are trained to fix problems with cooling, broken ice makers, condensation problems, puddles and leaks, bulbs, digital controls, smart systems and countless other malfunctions.
+Evans Appliance Repair can service nearly all standard brands and models of refrigerators – includes restaurant models, side-by-side and stand-alone.Our licensed repairman in New Jersey are trained to fix problems with cooling, broken ice makers, condensation problems, puddles and leaks, bulbs, digital controls, smart systems and countless other malfunctions.
 We know refrigerator repair!
 Call today!

 OTHER REFRIGERATOR RESOURCES: